elisek-bc/javascript-intro/readme.md

 ## Personal reminders
 You can find my notes of this exercises as well on Studyblue, since it was more of an understanding exercise.
 I made reminders to myself for later on, to use during the rest of the exercises.
 [Studyblue](https://s.tudy.it/wfbnj)

+## Difficulties
+The 6th part, about Objects, is still kinda vague to me.
+I get the thing with key value pairs and properties.
+But storing methods in object is something that I don't understand the use of and wouldn't know how to implement it.